 According to the National Institutes of Health, we need about 75-90 mg of vitamin C per day.
-We can easily consume this amount of vitamin C from foods.

 Most noteworthy, broccoli is a good source of vitamin K, lutein, zeaxanthin, and beta-carotene.